FernandoBasso/ReadTheDocs-Dev-How-To/docs/javascript/leetcode30day/index.md

 ```

 Using [...spread syntax is way costly and slower](../performance.md) than good old `Array.prototype.push()`.

 Also, this implementation does not mutate the input array and therefore using `push()` is not really bad at all in this case.
-Only the new array which is returned is mutated while it is being constructed, but from the client code point of view, `map()` is pure.
+Only the new array which is returned is mutated while it is being constructed, but from the client code point of view, this `map()` implementation is pure.